shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 ---
 sidebar_position: 2
 slug: quickstart
-title: Rating Quickstart
+title: Quickstart
-authors: []
-tags: [rating, api, introduction, quickstart]
+tags: [rates, api, guide, quickstart]
 ---

-# Quickstart
-This document is intended for technical architects and developers that need to integrate with ShipperHQ’s Shipping Insights API to build their own integration to retrieve shipment details from ShipperHQ.
+This document is intended for technical architects and developers that need to integrate with ShipperHQ’s Insights API to build their own integration to retrieve shipment details from ShipperHQ.

 Note, this does not document the standard types and fields the API provides.
-This information is included in the [Shipping Insights API](https://dev.shipperhq.com/order-view-service/) documentation or can be obtained via our API playground.
+This information is included in the [Rates API Reference](https://dev.shipperhq.com/rate-service/) documentation or can be obtained via our [API playground](https://graphiql.shipperhq.com/).

-Our Rate API is implemented in GraphQL.
-See the [SDK Quickstart](../quickstart/) for more information.
+Our Rates API is implemented in GraphQL.
+See the [SDK Quickstart](../quickstart.md) for more information.

 ## Requirements
-In order to use the ShipperHQ Rate API you'll need a ShipperHQ account configured with at least one Website, one Origin, and one Carrier.
-Once you have an account, you'll need to retrieve authentication credentials as described below that will allow you to access the Rate API.
+In order to use the ShipperHQ Rates API you'll need a ShipperHQ account configured with at least one Website, one Origin, and one Carrier.
+Once you have an account, you'll need to retrieve authentication credentials as described below that will allow you to access the Rates API.

 ## Authentication Process
-To use the ShipperHQ Rate API you need to generate a JWT authentication token.
+To use the ShipperHQ Rates API you need to generate a JWT authentication token.
 This is a three step process:
 1. Get your ShipperHQ API Key
 2. Get your Authentication Code
 3. Generate a JWT access token (valid for 30 days)